Operational Markovianization in Randomized Benchmarking: Markovianization of RB with DD

 The way \gls{dd} works is by applying a sequence of pulses via a control Hamiltonian, $H_\ctrl$, in a way that effectively averages out undesired coupling terms in the total free-evolution Hamiltonian, $H$, which for finite-dimensional systems other than having a finite largest singular value, can be arbitrary~\cite{LidarCDD}.
 For infinite-dimensional $\env$, at least a frequency cut-off is required~\cite{LidarCDD}, but a broader classification for which Hamiltonians are amenable to \gls{dd} exists~\cite{Arenz_2017, DD_unbounded_2018}.
 Generally, \gls{dd} can effectively decouple, albeit partially, a wide class of $\syst\env$ Hamiltonians.
 Here we will consider \gls{udd}, which is universal in the sense that it averages out errors up to the first order in the Magnus expansion of the evolution~\cite{ezzell_2022}, independently of $H$.
 Concretely, we refer to a unitary group $\mbb{V}$ on $\syst$ as a universally decoupling group whenever $\sum_{v\in\mbb{V}}vXv^\dg=O_\env\otimes\mbb1_\syst$, for any $\syst\env$ operator $X$ and some $\env$ operator $O_\env$ and $\mbb1_\syst$ the identity on $\syst$.

 In the setting of \gls{rb}, we can model free evolution at any given time-step as the underlying noise $\Lambda$ on the whole $\syst\env$, so \emph{Markovianizing} Eq.~\eqref{eq: nM asf (main)} can effectively be accomplished by applying \gls{udd} between \gls{rb} gates.
+We notice that doing so, implies that we will be benchmarking ``\gls{dd}-dressed'' Clifford gates, which has been shown to improve the benchmarked fidelities in the Markovian setting~\cite{PhysRevA.92.062332}.
 As detailed in Appendix~\ref{appendix: rbdd ideal}, we consider ideal pulses generated by $H_\ctrl(t)=\f{\pi}{2}\sum_k\delta(t\!-\!t_k)v_k$ at times $t_1<t_2<\ldots<t_\eta$, where $\delta$ is a Dirac delta and $\eta=|\mbb{V}|$ is the number of elements in the decoupling group, i.e., infinitely strong instantaneous pulses with decoupling operators $v_k$ at times $t_k$.

 Let us label the noise maps by an elapsed-time $t$ between subsequent applications of any two gates as $\Lambda^{(t)}$.
 Denoting the channels associated to the ideal decoupling operators as $\mc{V}(\cdot):=v(\cdot)v^\dg$, these pulses can be applied at evenly-spaced time-intervals $\tau_\mathsf{dd}$ through $\mc{S}_\mathsf{dd}^{(\tau_\mathsf{dd})}:=\Mcirc_{\mc{V}\in\mbb{V}}\left(\mc{V}\circ\Lambda^{(\tau_\mathsf{dd})}\circ\mc{V}^\dg\right)$.
 Notice that we are taking the application of \gls{dd} pulses to be strictly evenly spaced.
 As we will interleave these among the random \gls{rb} gates, we will necessarily have free-evolution (noise) on the edge terms between the application of gates; taking either the first or last pulse as the identity, we can equivalently write